H4ckWizHer/H4ckWizHer/README.md

 - 🎓 Sophomore At Air University Islamabad **Pursuing Bachelors in Cybersecurity**

-- 🤝 I’m looking for help in **navigating advanced cyber security subjects and remaining informed about the latest developments in the field.**
+- 🤝 I’m looking for help in **navigating advanced cyber security subjects and remaining informed about the latest developments in the field**

-- 🔭 I’m currently working on **Python And its Automation Capabilities And Forensics Angle in Cybersecurity**
+- 🔭 I’m currently working on **Python And its Automation Capabilities And Forensics**

 - 👯 I’m looking to collaborate on **Cloud Native Projects And Development**